Art

 38. Tape Resist

 Create perfect lines and angular abstract watercolors by laying strips of masking tape on your paper before painting.
-Carefully roll off the tape when your paper dries.
+Carefully remove the tape when your paper dries.

 This watercolor painting idea is great for creating sharp angles.
 Or try tearing the edge of the tape for a cool deckled effect.